Clemapfel/jluna/docs/multi_threading.md

 #### Interacting with `jluna::Task` from Julia

 Internally, jluna makes accessing the Julia-state from a C++-sided, asynchronously executed function possible, by wrapping it in a Julia-side `Task`. jluna can then use Julia's native thread pool, allowing for C-API functions to be safely executed.
-This has some side-effects, most of them useful.
+This has some side effects, most of them useful.

 For example, `yield`, called from C++ like so: